googleforgames/open-match-docs/site/content/en/docs/Tutorials/CustomEvaluator/_index.md

 The tutorial aims to explain how to :

-- Build your custom Evaluator
+- Build your Custom Evaluator
 - Deploy, Run your custom Evaluator and configure Open Match core to use it

 ## Prerequisites